 Mukinbudin Caravan Park

-For $25 per night I though it was a bargain.
-Even though the price has since risen ($32.50 for two when I last checked), similar cabins in more popular places can easily be more than double that much.
+When I first stayed there in 2009 it cost $25 per night which I though it was a bargain.
+The price has since risen considerably ($45 for two when I last looked), but similar basic cabins in more popular places can be double that, or more.

-When I arrived in Mukinbudin (referred to locally as Mucka), my expectations were admittedly not high.
+When I arrived in Mukinbudin (referred to locally as Mucka, or Muka), my expectations were admittedly not high.
 Other caravan park accommodation I've used or seen in WA's wheat belt tended to be either expensive and okay, or reasonably priced but unpleasant.
-The caravan park I stayed in at Merredin claimed to be the cleanest and best in WA ... but it's ablution block was anything but, and the door wouldn't even shut properly on the van I used.
-So when I arrived in Mukinbudin, 80 km north of Merredin and away from well travelled routes, finding somewhere to sleep which was both decent and relatively cheap came as a pleasant surprise.
+One caravan park I stayed in at Merredin claimed to be the cleanest and best in WA ... but it's ablution block was anything but, and the door wouldn't even shut properly on the van I used.
+So when I arrived in Mukinbudin, away from well travelled routes, finding somewhere to sleep which was both decent and relatively cheap came as a pleasant surprise.

 Mukinbudin railway station, Western Australia

-From what I've heard, Mukinbudin has strong community spirit, and my brief time in this neat and tidy town supports that.
-If you want to experience an inland West Aussie community in its natural state, without crowds or the trappings of tourism, Mucka provides a fine example.
-There are some interesting rock formations and nature reserves in the area, making it a good area to visit if you're keen to explore the less travelled natural places.
+From what I've heard, Mukinbudin has strong community spirit, and my small experience of this neat and tidy town supports that.
+There are some interesting rock formations and nature reserves in the area, making it a good spot to visit if you're keen to explore the less travelled places.
 Especially in the wildflower season!
-Having cheap but decent cabin accommodation is a reward for those who do.
+Having reasonably priced but cabin accommodation is a reward for those who do.

 More information